jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             raise Exception
             a_list[-5]

-  the terminal still shows a passing test, even though Exception_ is not an IndexError_, it looks like the assertRaises_ exits after the first line that causes an IndexError_.
+  the terminal still shows a passing test, even though Exception_ is not IndexError_, it looks like the assertRaises_ exits after the first line that causes IndexError_.
 When I move the `raise statement`_ above it

   .. code-block:: python